-Customer relationship management (CRM) is about overseeing and nurturing a company’s interactions and relationships with potential and existing customers.
-As a leading CRM solution, Salesforce offers a vast range of tools to help build and manage these relationships, boost business growth, bolster marketing efforts, and much more.
+Customer relationship management (CRM) oversees and nurtures a company’s interactions and relationships with potential and existing customers.
+As a leading CRM solution, Salesforce offers many tools to help build and manage these relationships, boost business growth, bolster marketing efforts, and much more.

-These efforts go hand-in-hand with customer retention, which is a core business goal for most organisations.
+These efforts go hand-in-hand with customer retention, a core business goal for most organizations.
 Also known as the churn rate, this key metric is crucial to short- and long-term success.
-In this article, we take a closer look at CRM and how to use Salesforce to increase customer retention and avoid churn.
+This article looks closely at CRM and how to use Salesforce to increase customer retention and avoid churn.

 A Brief Look at CRM

 CRM has come a long way since phone calls, handshakes, and the occasional letter in the postbox.
-Today, organisations use CRM software to:
+Today, organizations use CRM software to:

 - Store customer and prospect contact information

 - Record and manage interactions and service issues

 - Identify potential leads